fluxcd/website/content/en/blog/2022-03-11-flagger-is-adding-gateway-api/index.md

 read more about traffic splitting in Gateway API [here](https://gateway-api.sigs.k8s.io/v1alpha2/guides/traffic-splitting/).

-Flagger creates a `HTTPRoute` with the appropriate header matches, path matches, etc and attaches the primary and canary service to the `HTTPRoute`.
+Flagger fully automates the creation of `HTTPRoutes` with the appropriate header matches, path matches, etc and attaches the primary and canary service to the `HTTPRoute`.
 During the canary analysis, the weights related to both the services are adjusted accordingly.